 In keeping with his wishes, cremation has been chosen.
 DeBaun Funeral Home has been entrusted with arrangements.
 Visitation will begin at 10:00 a.m. on Friday, November 8, 2019 at Farmersburg Westlawn Chapel with Pastor Jeff Lee officiating and military honors by the American Legion.
 Burial will follow at Farmersburg Westlawn Cemetery.
 In lieu of flowers donations may be made in Buck’s honor to the Shelburn American Legion.
 Online condolences may be made to www.debaunfuneralhomes.com.

-To send flowers to James "Buck" Everett Riggins, Sr.'s family, please visit our floral section.
+To plant a tree in memory of James "Buck" Everett Riggins, Sr., please visit our tribute store.